eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions

 The qualitative increase of $\Delta \langle p_T^2 \rangle$ at small $x_B$ and large $Q^2$ from eHIJING simulations and the LO formula is similar.
-However, due to parton energy loss and radiative broadening, the discrepancies are sizable.
-Therefore, understanding the radiative correction to transverse momentum broadening and reduce the theoretical uncertainty in the medium-induced radiation formula is important to interpret the data and extract $\hat{q}(x_B, Q^2)$ at future experiments.
+However, due to parton energy loss and radiative broadening, the differences are sizable.
+Therefore, understanding the radiative correction to transverse momentum broadening and reducing the theoretical uncertainty in the medium-induced radiation formula is important to interpret the data and extract $\hat{q}(x_B, Q^2)$ at future experiments.